BLCM/bl3mods/Apocalyptech/gear_changes/money_grenade_changes/README.md

 Money Grenade Changes
 =====================

-This is a collection of mods which alters the "Money" grenade part to make enemies drop things *other* than money when damaged.
+This is a collection of mods which alter the "Money" grenade part to make enemies drop things *other* than money when damaged.
 This is mostly a joke mod, without any attempt at balancing or anything like that.
 There are currently four variants: